SCADA-LTS/Scada-LTS/doc/examples/factoryio/README.md

 - OpenPLC Runtime version: v3
 - OpenPLC Editor version: v1.0

 This tutorial is a step-by-step introduction to OpenPLC and FactoryIO.
+Project files are located in ``ProjectFiles.zip`` file.
+Feel free to use it.

 - FactoryIO is a paid 3D Factory Simulation Engine for Windows.
 You can try it out for free with 30-days trial version.